 Wood is beautiful and warm, and has an organic look and feel.
 Manufacturers offer many aesthetic options to allow you to customize your replacement windows to fit the style of your home.

 On the downside, wood windows are very expensive at the outset and require somewhat expensive and time consuming maintenance.
 Wood windows generally have a shorter lifespan, and thus, a shorter warranty period.

-Aluminium windows are frequently used in multi-family residences like condominiums and apartment buildings, and are common in commercial buildings.
-Because of this and their lower energy efficiency, many homeowners in single-family residences have opted to replace their aluminium windows with more aesthetic options that also have higher rated energy efficiency.
+Aluminum windows are frequently used in multi-family residences like condominiums and apartment buildings, and are common in commercial buildings.
+Because of this and their lower energy efficiency, many homeowners in single-family residences have opted to replace their aluminum windows with more aesthetic options that also have higher rated energy efficiency.

-Still, aluminium windows offer some advantages that make them a good fit for many dwellings.
-Aluminium windows offer exterior finishes that are highly durable and have a slim profile maximizing the amount of glass surface area.
-Additionally, aluminium replacement windows have a clean, contemporary look that works with many different architectural styles.
-Because aluminium is very stable in extremes of both heat and moisture, they are appropriate for beach and desert climates.
+Still, aluminum windows offer some advantages that make them a good fit for many dwellings.
+Aluminum windows offer exterior finishes that are highly durable and have a slim profile maximizing the amount of glass surface area.
+Additionally, aluminum replacement windows have a clean, contemporary look that works with many different architectural styles.
+Because aluminum is very stable in extremes of both heat and moisture, they are appropriate for beach and desert climates.